Numbers in langur are decimal floating point.

 Only integer roots and exponents may be calculated in the current implementation, but the left-hand operand can be a floating point number.

-The root operator is very flexible, but when the result uses the full precision available (34 digits), the last few digits should be taken as an approximation at this time.
+The root operator is very flexible, but when the result uses the full scale available (as determined by the divMaxScale mode), the last few digits might be taken as an approximation at this time.